Bel Air, Los Angeles: History

 The community was founded in 1923 by Alphonzo Bell.
 Bell owned farm property in Santa Fe Springs, California, where oil was discovered.
 He bought a large ranch with a home on what is now Bel Air Road.
 He subdivided and developed the property with large residential lots, with work on the master plan led by the landscape architect Mark Daniels.
 He also built the Bel-Air Bay Club in Pacific Palisades and the Bel-Air Country Club.
 His wife chose Italian names for the streets.
 She also founded the Bel-Air Garden Club in 1931.

+Bel-Air derives its name from the initial Mexican Land Grant known as Rancho San Jose de Buenos Ayres (Saint Joseph of Good Air).
+This region was initially a rancho, which was granted to Maximo Alanis by the Mexican Governor of California, Manuel Micheltorena, on February 24, 1843.
+The name of the rancho was "Rancho San Jose de Buenos Ayres" (Saint Joseph of Good Air).

 Fires

 On November 6, 1961, a fire ignited and devastated the community of Bel Air, destroying 484 homes.
 On December 6, 2017, a fire started by a homeless encampment burned in the same area, destroying six homes.

 Geography

 Bel Air is about 12 mi west of Downtown Los Angeles, set entirely within the Santa Monica Mountains.
 It lies across Sunset Boulevard from the University of California, Los Angeles's main campus.
 At its heart are the Bel-Air Country Club and the Hotel Bel-Air.